 I definitely need to follow up on that question.
 Can you tell me a little more about that experience?

 So, we traveled out of Afghanistan in 1994 when there was war there and we lost everything we had in our hometown of Helmand, Afghanistan.
 Traveling by foot between villages and different refugee campsites was the norm for about 5 months until we finally made it to the US embassy in Islamabad, Pakistan.
 From there, we got a refugee visa to come to the US and apply for asylum.
 We landed at the JFK Airport in New York and were assigned an apartment.
-From there, we slowly began building our future.
-Now I am a proud dad of 2 kids, just bought my second house, and am looking forward to growing within SNA!
+From there, we slowly began building our future to where now I’m a senior project manager with SNA, making a difference in cityscapes.

 What’s something you wish more people knew about you?